 Our Board has established three standing committees - Audit, Compensation, and Nominating and Corporate Governance - each of which operates under a charter that has been approved by our Board.
 Current copies of each committee's charter are posted in the "Corporate Governance" section of the "Investors" page of our website, www.amsc.com.
-Our Board has determined that all of the members of each of our Board's three standing committees are independent as defined under the rules of the NASDAQ Stock Market, including, in the case of all members of the Audit Committee, the independence requirements contemplated by Rule 10A-3(c) promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Our Board has determined that all of the members of each of our Board's three standing committees are independent as defined under the rules of the NASDAQ Stock Market, including, in the case of all members of the Audit Committee, the independence requirements contemplated by Rule 10A-3(c) promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act and, in the case of all members of the Compensation Committee, the independence requirements specific to compensation committee members under the rules of the NASDAQ Stock Market.